micmejia/bible-dump/NKJV/Acts/Acts 6.md

 And they stirred up the people, the elders, and the scribes; and they came upon _him,_ seized him, and brought _him_ to the council.

 ###### 13
-They also set up false witnesses who said, "This man does not cease to speak [^c]blasphemous words against this holy place and the law;
+They also set up false witnesses who said, "This man does not cease to speak blasphemous words against this holy place and the law;

 ###### 14
 for we have heard him say that this Jesus of Nazareth will destroy this place and change the customs which Moses delivered to us."